 The Research Phase in Writing Feels Like Falling in Love

-Join my on my honeymoon with Sylvia P.
+Join my on my honeymoon with Sylvia P. - we can fall in love with a subject again and again

 I am buzzy as I write this.
 Giddy.
 I used to say that my very favorite feeling in the world was inspiration.
 In recent years, I’ve realized that cozy is my true favorite but there’s really nothing quite like the buzz of inspiration.
 It’s that feeling of first falling in love with someone, when I suddenly have so much energy and my insomnia isn’t filled with fatigue but instead with excitement, that amazing period when music is more ear-catching and jokes are funnier and everything glitters a little bit brighter.
 Falling in love is such an amazing feeling and every once in a while inspiration feels a lot like falling in love.
 I am falling in love right now … with Sylvia Plath.